Small Indian mongoose

-The small Indian mongoose (Urva auropunctata) is a mongoose species native to Iraq and northern South Asia; it has also been introduced to many regions of the world, such as several Caribbean and Pacific islands.
+The small Indian mongoose (Urva auropunctata) is a mongoose species native to Iraq and northern India; it has also been introduced to several Caribbean and Pacific islands.

 Taxonomy

 Mangusta auropunctata was the scientific name proposed by Brian Houghton Hodgson in 1836 for a mongoose specimen collected in central Nepal.
-It was later classified in the genus Herpestes, but all Asian mongooses are now thought to belong in the genus Urva.

 In the 19th and 20th centuries, several zoological specimens were described: